Mastering the Token Market

 Tokenization could take decades to reach its full potential.
 In the very long term, the token economy could replace the traditional finance system once it hits mass adoption.
 But while the mission is bold and long-term thinking is important, it’s also a good idea to have a plan for selling tokens.

-Many successful token adopters have opted to sell a portion of their tokens during market surges to secure profits.
-As the market is volatile and moves in a cyclical fashion, it offers opportunities to “cash out” at higher price levels then re-enter during downturns.
+Many successful token adopters have opted to sell some of their tokens during market surges to secure profits.
+As the market is volatile and moves in a cyclical fashion, it offers opportunities to “cash out” at higher price levels and then re-enter during downturns.

 Learn more about token.com here